sswam/allemande/doc/nsfw/intro.md

 Read this intro carefully!

-You can watch a [demo video](https://allemande.ai/demo) (SFW).
+You can watch a [demo video](https://allemande.ai/demo).

-Click the <i class="bi-question-lg"></i> help button at the top right, and talk with your assistant in the **Help** tab.
+Click the <i class="bi-question-lg"></i> help button at the top right, and talk with an assistant in the **Help** tab.
 In this help system, AIs can give extensive help based on the full user guide.
 Close the help when you're done by pressing the <i class="bi-x"></i> button at the top right.

-In the main [Ally Chat](/Ally+Chat) room and the main [NSFW Chat](/nsfw/nsfw) room, AIs can help with basic info about the app.

-**NOTE**: In other chat rooms, AIs don't know anything at all about the app!
-Use the help system.
-Random characters will usually hallucinate if asked about app features.
-For app assistance, ask Aidi in any room or in the **Help** tab - he has the user guide and is prompted against hallucination - or Assi (for NSFW app questions).
-Even Aidi and Assi can make mistakes, but much less so.
+**NOTE**: In normal chat rooms, most AIs don't know anything about the app!
+Use the help system, or you can ask @Aidi or @Assi (NSFW) in any room.

-Read this [NSFW Quick Intro](/nsfw/intro), the [User Guide](/guide), and the [NSFW Guide](/nsfw/guide), for full details on the app, models, characters, tools, and NSFW features.
+Read this [Quick Intro](/nsfw/intro), the [User Guide](/guide), and the [NSFW Guide](/nsfw/guide), for full details on the app, models, characters, and tools.

 A red dot at the top-right means you are disconnected or offline.
 Click in the window or Reload the page.

-The app has an advanced mode with many options and features, but please master the basics first.

-Please contact Sam, the main developer, for more help and to give feedback.
+Please contact Sam, the developer, for help and to give feedback.

 ## Talking with AIs

 Address AIs by name to get their attention, with a capital letter or @ sign.

+You can continue the chat back and forth, or mention another character.

-When first talking to a new character in the chat, you must use an @ sign.
+When first talking to a new character in the chat, use an @ sign.
+After they join, just a capital letter will do.

-Lori is a good one to start with.
+@Lori is a good one to start with.
 She has meta-powers of many other agents combined!

 > hey @Ally, you're looking fine, girl!
-> Can you help run a sexy photoshoot, @lori?
+> Can you help run a photoshoot, @lori?
-> @Xilu, please draw a nude guy or lady!
+> @Illu, let's draw a garden!
-> Do you know any brunettes who might be up for sexy role-play, @Shiksa?

 Send an empty message to continue AI conversations, this called a "poke".